 \section{Introduction}

 The spin-$n/2$ zero rest-mass fields were studied since 1960's in the works of Sachs \cite{Sa61} and Penrose \cite{Pe1964,Pe1965}.
-The authors discovered the ''peeling-off'' properties of the fields along the outgoing null geodesic lines in the Minkowski spacetime.
+The authors discovered the ''peeling-off'' properties of the fields along the outgoing null geodesic lines in Minkowski spacetime.
 Then, the ''peeling-off'' properties have been extensively to study in \cite{ChruDe2002,CoScho2003,KaNi2003,Shu}.
-Specifically, in the asymptotic flat spacetimes Mason and Nicolas \cite{MaNi2009,MaNi2012} constructed the optimal space of the initial data which guarantes the ''peeling-off'' property of the scalar field, i.e, spin-$0$ and Dirac field, i.e, spin-$1/2$ and Maxwell field, i.e, spin-$1$ in the Schwarzschild spacetime.
-Recently, Nicolas and Xuan \cite{NiXu2019,Xuan2020} have extended the works of Mason and Nicolas for the Dirac field in the Kerr spacetime.
+Specifically, in the asymptotic flat spacetimes Mason and Nicolas \cite{MaNi2009,MaNi2012} constructed the optimal space of the initial data which guarantees the ''peeling-off'' property in Schwarzschild spacetime for the scalar, Dirac and Maxwell fields, i.e, spin-$0$, spin-$1/2$ and spin-$1$ fields respectively.
+Recently, Nicolas and Pham \cite{NiXu2019,Xuan2020} have extended the works of Mason and Nicolas for the wave and Dirac equations in Kerr spacetime.

-The pointwise decays (also called Price's law) of the spin-$n/2$ zero rest-mass fields in the Minkowski spacetime were established by Andersson et al. in \cite{ABJ} by analyzing Hertz potentials.
-The authors obtained existence and pointwise estimates for the Hertz potentials using a weighted estimate for the spin wave equation, then applied to give weighted estimates for the solutions of the spin-$n/2$ zero rest-mass field equations.
-Specifically, the pointwise decays for the Maxwell field on the black holde spacetimes such as: Schwarzschild and Kerr spacetimes were studied by Tataru et al. \cite{MeTaTo2017} and the results for Dirac field was obtained by Smoller and Xie \cite{SmolXi}.
-Recently, the almost Price's law for Dirac and Maxwell fields has been studied in the Schwarzschild and very slowly Kerr spacetimes in the works of Ma \cite{Ma2020,Ma2021}.
+The pointwise decays (also called Price's law) of the spin-$n/2$ zero rest-mass fields in Minkowski spacetime were established by Andersson et al. in \cite{ABJ} by analyzing Hertz potentials.
+The authors obtained the existence and pointwise estimates for the Hertz potentials using a weighted estimate for the spin-wave equation, then applied to give weighted estimates for the solutions of the spin-$n/2$ zero rest-mass field equations.
+Specifically, the pointwise decays for the Maxwell field on the black hole spacetimes such as Schwarzschild and Kerr spacetimes were studied by Tataru et al. \cite{MeTaTo2017} and the results for Dirac field was obtained by Smoller and Xie \cite{SmolXi}.
+Recently, the almost Price's law for Dirac and Maxwell fields has been studied in Schwarzschild and very slowly Kerr spacetimes in the works of Ma \cite{Ma2020,Ma2021}.

-Another interesting aspect of these fields is the local integral formula which were establish initially in the Minkowski spacetime by Penrose \cite{Pe63}.
+Another interesting aspect of these fields is the local integral formula which was established initially in Minkowski spacetime by Penrose \cite{Pe63}.
 Then, Joudioux \cite{Jo2011} extended the formula on the general curved spacetimes.
-The local integral formula gives the solution of the Goursat problem in the region near the timlike infinity $i^\pm$ of the Minkowski spacetime.
+The local integral formula gives the solution of the Goursat problem in the region near timelike infinity $i^\pm$ of Minkowski spacetime.